christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ### Assumptions and Constraints:

-Document any assumptions or contraints in an enumerated list that impact this project.
+Document any assumptions or constraints in an enumerated list that impacts this project.
 Assumptions and Constraints might need [risk management](#risk_management).

 ### Roles and Responsibilities:

-Identify any roles and the responsibilties of each role in the context of the project as a whole.
-The leads of each role are ultimately responsible for success or failure at that scope of the project and will approve / disapprove changes to the system according to their level of involvement.
+Identify any roles and the responsibilities of each role in the context of the project.
+The leaders of each role are ultimately responsible for success or failure at that scope of the project and will approve / disapprove changes to the system according to their level of involvement.

 ***Example:***